ocaml-ppx/ocaml-migrate-parsetree/MANUAL.md

 The resulting `ppx` program can be used as follow:

 - `./ppx file.ml` to print the transformed code
-- `ocamlc -pp './ppx --dump-ast' ...` to use it as a pre-processor
+- `ocamlc -pp './ppx --as-pp ...` to use it as a pre-processor
 - `ocamlc -ppx './ppx --as-ppx' ...` to use it as a `-ppx` rewriter

 ### Using the ocaml-migrate-parsetree driver with ocamlbuild